Ghini/ghini.desktop/doc/taxonomic-lookup.rst

 ==============

 The legacy ``AskTPL`` name and species-editor callback names can be renamed later, but that should be a separate compatibility cleanup.

-More importantly, ``bauble/plugins/plants/taxonomy_check.py`` still documents a TNRS file-based workflow for batch checks.
-Before release, decide whether that workflow should:
+``bauble/plugins/plants/taxonomy_check.py`` still documents a TNRS file-based workflow for batch checks.
+That workflow is retained as legacy/manual behavior for 4.0.0.
+After the baseline release, decide whether that workflow should:

 * keep importing user-supplied TNRS files,
 * switch to WFO matching exports,